msv-lab/HoarePrompt/README.md

 - `model`: check `src/model.py` for supported models
 - `temperature`
-- `classification-mode`:
+- `assessment-mode`:
   - `naive`: directly ask the model
   - `zero-shot-cot`: ask to reason step-by-step
   - `postcondition-entailment`: compute postcondition and check entailment
 - `postcondition-mode`:
   - `one-step`: compute postcondition in one step
-  - `cot`: compute postcondition step-by-step
+  - `hoarecot`: compute postcondition step-by-step
 - `postcondition-cot-prompt`:
   - `comment-style`: state description is embedded in comments
   - `few-shot-style`: Hoare logic premises are used as few-shot examples